haydenjeune/wrk2-docker/README.md

 # wrk2-docker

 This image contains the [giltene/wrk2](https://github.com/giltene/wrk2) CLI tool for performance testing.
+I have created this image as the other wrk2 images I found are far bigger than they need to be (most were ~200MB).
+This image contains only the things that you actually need to run wrk2, so is quite small at ~6MB.

 ## Usage